chaneldevelops/film-rental_site/README.md

 License

 The project is licensed under the MIT License.
-You can view the license file here.

 Acknowledgments